BatterieNguyen/Service-Recovery-Study/Measurement_Scales.md

 ## Distributive Justice

+* Compared to what you expected, the offer received (e.g., discount) was
+* Taking everything into consideration, the manager’s offer was quite fair.
+* Given the circumstances, I feel that the tourism business has offered adequate compensation.
+* The customers did not get what they observed (i.e., regarding refund, coupon, and room upgrade, and so on).
+(R)

 ## Procedural Justice
+* My complaint was handled in very timely manner.
+* My complaint was not resolved as quickly as it should have been.
+* The procedure for handling my complaint was complicated.
+* Employees made an effort to adjust the procedure of handling my complain according to my needs.

 ## Interactional Justice
+* Employees were courteous to me.
+* Employees’ communication with me was appropriate.
+* Employees put the proper effort into resolving my problem.
+* Employees showed a real interest in trying to be fair.
+* Employees showed concern.

+## Recovery Disconfirmation
+I expected the tourism business would do more in response to service failure.
+The compensation for my problem was much better than I expected the tourism business would give.
+After reading the business’s policy, I expected the tourism business would do more for me.
 ## Stability
 * The cause of service failure was something temporary/ permanent.
 * The cause of the service failure was something that varied over time/ was stable over time